ONE

 It was supposed

 to be a joke, but she didn’t even fake amusement.
-She just looked concerned as
+She just did that

 I didn’t answer.